panoply/vscode-liquid/readme.md

   // Whether or not to enable filter completions "liquid.completion.filters": true,

+  // Whether or not to enable control flow operator completions "liquid.completion.operators": true,

   // Controls whether formatting is enabled or disabled "liquid.format.enable": true,